Ashley George Old

-Ashley George Old (born 1913, d.
-2001) was an artist best known for documenting the lives of prisoners of war forced to construct the Thailand-Burma Railway.
+Ashley George Old (1913–2001) was an artist best known for documenting the lives of prisoners of war forced to construct the Thailand-Burma Railway.

 During World War II he was stationed in Singapore, and when it fell to the Japanese in February 1942, he was taken prisoner and sent to work on the aforementioned Death Railway.

 Training and early career

 Old trained at Northampton College of Art, where he was taught anatomy by Lewis Duckett MC, a World War I ambulanceman.
 Subsequently he worked for the famous commercial art firm Carlton Artists.
 He later took further training at the Camberwell School of Art.

 World War II drawings and paintings

 The brutal POW camp conditions and medical treatments in River Valley Road Camp, Changi Prison and Tamuan were extensively documented by Old in a series of drawings and paintings.